 Tom Alexander of Christchurch made upright as well as saxony-style wheels, notable for the attractive carving around the table.
 The flyer is in one with the whorl and has a sliding hook on each arm.

 Jack Arnst of Kaiapoi near Christchurch made a number of these.
 They are somewhat similar to the Johnson A-Line, but have a sewing-machine wheel and an Ashford mother-of-all.
 The front edges of the uprights are shaped with a couple of shoulders along their length, though this is hard to see in the front view.
 Mr Arnst used to collect the sewing machine wheels from the local rubbish tip so his wheel-making was limited by the number of wheels he could find.

-Norman Aston of Levin made a few of these little upright wheels as well as big norwegian-style wheels.
+Norman Aston of Levin made several of these in the 1970s and 80s.
+They are said to have been modelled on the English-made Dryad wheels.
 This one is made from recycled kauri and has no maker’s mark.

 Baynes Colonial upright wheels were designed and made by Ian Baynes of Ashburton, and were first advertised in The Web in 1978.
 They were sold as kitsets for $76.
 About 250 of the first model (photographs at right) were made.
 Like all Baynes wheels they had the distinctive hole in the whorl, but as the back view shows they also had a most unusually shaped table.
 According to an advertisement in the Woman’s Weekly, you could buy (as an extra) a turned rod that fitted on the back of the table so that the wheel became a standard lamp!

 By November 1979 the wheel was redesigned and the Baynes Colonial wheel has looked very much the same since then.
 It was later available with a double treadle, and from 1993 the business was owned by Murray Bebbington.
 It has now closed down.

 More on Ian Baynes and his wheels